 Using Application Policy Management

-- Click on Show All to list all explicit Layer 7 policies on managed devices
+- Click Show All to list all explicit Layer 7 policies on managed devices.

-- Policy Status indicates which policies have been written to devices and those that are pending
+- Policy Status indicates which policies have been deployed to devices and those that are pending.